 There’s always fun and laughter at Monkey World, an endangered and rescued ape, monkey centre, and sanctuary in Wool, Dorset.

-There are 65 acres of enclosures where you can watch and learn about the residents, rescue stories, and individual personalities through enthusiastic guided keeper talks and Q&A sessions.
+There are 65 acres of enclosures where you can watch and learn about the residents, rescue stories, and individual personalities through enthusiastically guided keeper talks and Q&A sessions.

 The Great Ape Play Area houses three adventure playgrounds for the children to run wild.
 Adopt a primate, and you’ll get free entry to Monkey World for one year.